 Profiling your Prospect

 To better understand their situation, I would like to give you a snapshot of what kind of company I was working with.
 That stuff does matter.
 This is a small, boutique agency with a finite market.
-Their total potential clients in their service area is just over 300.
+Their total potential clients in their service area are just over 300.
 That’s right, only 300 prospects could be identified as needing and qualifying for their service.
 Small market, right?
 Their prospects are all property owners of multi-unit housing complexes.

 Your prospect will most likely look different from the one I just described.
 Take a good look at who you would like to sell to before coming up with a strategy.
 If your current strategy does not describe who your potential customer is, you may have some holes in your strategy.

 Think about who your prospect is.
 What do they sell?
 How big are they?
 How many employees do they have?
 Who are their customers?
-Profile your prospects by looking at your current client / customer list.
+Profile your prospects by looking at your current client/customer list.
 Ask yourself what your market penetration is.
 Do you have room to grow?

 Evaluating your Staffing Situation

 Most sales problems come from a lack of communication within the organization itself.
 The sales department may originate sales, but it takes the entire company to close and serve customers.
-Unless your sales strategy includes departments such as underwriting, service, support, or administrative, your strategy will not be what it could be until you have have every department on board.
+Unless your sales strategy includes departments such as underwriting, service, support, or administrative, your strategy will not be what it could be until you have every department on board.
 I have seen example after example of sales departments acting like lone rangers and excluding vital departments of the company.
 It is time to become humble and look at a company sales strategy holistically rather than in silos.

 Start with a conversation with the various departments.
 Include them in your internal sales discussions.
 You may want to, for example, reach out to the head of the support department and invite them into the conversation.
 Practice active listening as you engage them.
 Ask them questions such as: